 The first step then to re-write (\ref{Prototype}) into the paradifferential form

 This procedure is usually quite standard in the literature (though not without technicalities), since it is essentially a generalization of the usual paraproduct decomposition (see (\ref{eq:RemPM})).

-For the water jet system (\ref{EQ}), the paralinearization procedure is done in Section \ref{Sec3}.
-The paradifferential system is then diagonalizd and reduced to a single equation for a complex-valued unknown; see (\ref{EQ_DG}).
-A further truncation is then introduced to extend the system into the whole space $H^{s_0}$, see (\ref{EQ_Red_Ext}); this resembles the extension argument in Theorem \ref{Stab_Mfd_Finite} as a preparation for the construction of center invariant set.
+The paralinearization for water jet system (\ref{EQ}) is done in Section \ref{Sec3}.
+The paradifferential system is then diagonalized and reduced to a single equation for a complex-valued unknown; see (\ref{EQ_DG}).
+A truncation is then introduced to extend to the whole space $H^{s_0}$, see (\ref{EQ_Red_Ext}); this resembles the extension argument in Theorem \ref{Stab_Mfd_Finite} as a preparation for the construction of center invariant set.